LEARN TO READ YOUR WATER METER

+Make sure no water is running in your house, then go outside and open up your meter box.
 While viewing the glass dial on your water meter you can observe a small red triangle.
 If it is moving slowly, this can be an indicator of a leak somewhere in your system.

 The City of Concord has a meter program that requires your meter to be checked periodically to be sure that you are receiving the best and most accurate services possible.
 Meters that are in need of repair will under-register rather than over register.
 The meter is driven by the water consumption; there is nothing mechanical inside the device.
 If you feel strongly that your meter is your problem area you can request a meter testing.
 The charge for the test is $50.00, if the meter fails and proves to be dysfunctional you will not be charged the fee.
 If the meter passes the test, the fee will then be added to your account.

 The City of Concord's water meters are in 100 cubic foot readings.
 Therefore to determine your usage, you may choose to convert this method to gallons.
 Use your last months usage and subtract your reading for this month, this is your monthly water usage.
 Use the usage amount and multiply by 750 (the amount of water in 100 cubic feet).
 This will give you the amount in gallons.

 Subtract the June usage from July usage.
 This comes to a total of 28 (Hundred Cubic Feet.)

 July usage 00200

 Multiply the 28 (Hundred Cubic Feet) by 750 (the amount of water in 100 Cubic Feet.)
 This equals 21,000 gallons of usage for July.

 21,000 gal usage for July